 In this brief paper, I argue that it is imperative for the Court to review its decision on Geluz and recognize the full civil personality of the unborn child without it being conditioned by the subsequent fact of its birth in light of new developments in the legal system since the case was decided in 1961.
 These legal developments include the passage of 1) Section 12 of Article II of the 1987 Constitution which protects the right to life of the unborn from conception, 2) the recognition of the unborn’s legal capacity to sue through a representative in order to enforce its right to balance and healthy ecology in Oposa vs Factoran (G.R.
 No. 101083 July 30, 1993), 3) and the Philippine government’s ratification of the Convention on the Rights of the Child.

-In a nutshell, I argue that since the 1987 Constitution, Convention on the Rights of the Child and Oposa vs Factoran recognize several rights of the unborn child (ie. right to life and property), therefore, the unborn child is a legal person subject of rights based on the principle that “to confer legal rights or to impose legal duties, therefore, is to confer legal personality” (Gray, 1921).
+In a nutshell, I argue that since the 1987 Constitution, Convention on the Rights of the Child and Oposa vs Factoran recognize several rights of the unborn child (ie. right to life and property), therefore, the unborn child is a legal person subject of rights based on the principle: “to confer legal rights or to impose legal duties is to confer legal personality” (Gray, 1921).
 In other words, if an unborn child has the legal personality or it is a legal person, it should, therefore, also possess the legal capacity to sue for damages against a doctor who violates its right to life through a derivative suit instituted by its parents.

 THE FACTS OF THE CASE